 Yes.
 Frankincense Essential Oils are generally non-irritating and non-toxic.
 If oxidized, Frankincense can irritate skin.
 For your safety, use Frankincense Essential Oil with a carrier oil for topical application (take a look at the dilution rates ).
 As with all our oils, keep out of the reach of children.
 Check with a healthcare professional if you are nursing, pregnant, or have a medical condition.

-What are the benefits of Frankincense Essential Oil?
+What are the Frankincense Essential Oil Benefits?

 The beauty of Frankincense lies in its versatility.
 Here are just a few of the amazing benefits you can expect from the oil: